pagopa-archive/io-infrastructure-post-config/README.md

 #### Tiller namespace, Role, ClusterRoles and RoleBindings

-A dedicated yaml file has already been created for this goal.
-Double check in the file what namespaces and privileges have been granted to Tiller.
+Install Tiller in a dedicated namespace and give its service account specific permissions to only operate in some specific namespaces (i.e. not in kube-system!).
+Double check in the [system/common-tiller-config.yaml file](system/common-tiller-config.yaml) file what namespaces and privileges have been granted to Tiller.
 Then, run:

 ```shell
 kubectl apply -f system/common-tiller-config.yaml
 ```

-#### Install Tiller

 Finally, Tiller can be installed running: